Markcmd/cse15l-lab-reports/lab1.md

   [user@sahara ~]$ cd
   [user@sahara ~]$
   ```

-1. The working directory:  `/home`
+The working directory is `/home`.
-2. Output explanation: because there is no argument for the cd command, no change in the directory.
+Output means from home directory change to home directory.
-3. Meaning to have no argument: First, Note that the above statement for "Output explanation:" is incomplete.
-No argument means going back to the   user's home directory.
-(Find the feature of cd while answering the question.)
+The output is not error, No argument means the user is returned to the home directory.
-    ```
-    [user@sahara ~]$ cd lecture1
-    >[user@sahara ~/lecture1]$ cd
-    >[user@sahara ~]$
-    ```
-4. Is output error? why? : No, Because it meant to back to the home directory, so it looks like there is no change.
-And no output

 + ```
   [user@sahara ~]$ cd lecture1
   [user@sahara ~/lecture1]$
   ```
-1. The working directory: `/home`
+The working directory is `/home`
-2. Output explanation: The working directory changed from `/home` to `/home/lecture1`
+The output means working directory changed from `/home` to `/home/lecture1`. cd command with directory as argument meant to move working directory to the new directory whose name is the same as argument.
-3. Is output error? why? : No, the directory changed to `/home/lecture1` which is what I want it to do.
-And the syntax is correct.
-And there is no output.
+And output is not error, becasue it cd command meant to change directroy to the new directory named by argument.

 + ```
   [user@sahara ~/lecture1]$ cd Hello.java
   bash: cd: Hello.java: Not a directory
   [user@sahara ~/lecture1]$
   ```
-1. The working directory: `/home/lecture1`
+The working directory is `/home/lecture1`
-2. Output explanation: The cd command expects a valid directory as an argument or no argument, but Hello.java is a file, therefore error warning comes out.
+The cd command expects a valid directory as an argument or no argument, but Hello.java is a file, therefore error warning comes out.
-3. Is output error? why? : Yes, as mentioned in 2. above, it outputs a `bash:` error says Hello.java is not a valid directory.
+The output is an error, as mentioned above, it outputs a `bash:` error says Hello.java is not a valid directory. cd command expect no argument or a directory name that exist in the current working directory as argument.

 ### ls-Test
 ![cd-Test](ls-Test.png)